naemon/naemon.github.io/documentation/usersguide/addons.md

 ### Statusengine 3
-Statusengine 3 was developed to provide an easy way to scale Naemon monitoring across multiple nodes.
+Statusengine 3 provide an easy way to scale Naemon monitoring across multiple nodes.

-As <a href="#statusengine_2">Statusengine 2</a>, it is based on a worker concept and use the Gearman-Job-Server as in memory queue.
-This will prevent Naemon core to crash or slow down, even if the database backend is gone.
+It is based on a worker concept and use a in memory queue to prevent Naemon core to crash or slow down, even if the database backend is gone.

 Statusengine 3 can save status records to MySQL, CrateDB or Redis.
 Performance data can be exported to Graphite, Elasticsearch, MySQL or CrateDB.

-Statusengine UI is an responsive web frontend build on top of AngularJS and a JSON API.
+Statusengine UI is an responsive web frontend build on top of a JSON API.

 Details can be found on <a href="https://statusengine.org/">https://statusengine.org</a>